-- 1 SB94
+- 1 SB200

-- 2 208929-2
+- 2 215066-3

-- 3 By Senator Smitherman
+- 3 By Senators Smitherman, Coleman-Madison, Hatcher, Figures and

-- 4 RFD: Education Policy
+- 4 Singleton

-- 5 First Read: 02-FEB-21
+- 5 RFD: Education Policy

-- 6 PFD: 01/27/2021
+- 6 First Read: 09-FEB-22

-1 SB94 2 3 4 ENGROSSED 5 6 7 A BILL 8 TO BE ENTITLED 9 AN ACT 10 11 Relating to the Alabama Literacy Act; to amend 12 Section 16-6G-5, as added to the Code of Alabama 1975 by Act 13 2019-523 of the 2019 Regular Session, to postpone 14 implementation of the third grade retention requirement from 15 the 2021-2022 school year until the 2023-2024 school year.
-16 BE IT ENACTED BY THE LEGISLATURE OF ALABAMA: 17 Section 1.
-Section 16-6G-5, as added to the Code of 18 Alabama 1975 by Act 2019-523 of the 2019 Regular Session, is 19 amended to read as follows: 20 "§16-6G-5.
-21 "(a) To ensure that public school students are able 22 to read at or above grade level by the end of third grade, 23 each local education agency shall offer a comprehensive core 24 reading program to all students based on the science of 25 reading which develops foundational reading skills.
-In 26 addition, no school district may use any curriculum for public 27 K-3 students that does not have instructional time included.
+1 SB200 2 3 4 ENGROSSED 5 6 7 A BILL 8 TO BE ENTITLED 9 AN ACT 10 11 Relating to the Alabama Literacy Act; to amend 12 Section 16-6G-5, Code of Alabama 1975, to postpone 13 implementation of the third grade retention requirement.
+14 BE IT ENACTED BY THE LEGISLATURE OF ALABAMA: 15 Section 1.
+Section 16-6G-5 of the Code of Alabama 16 1975, is amended to read as follows: 17 "§16-6G-5.
+18 "(a) To ensure that public school students are able 19 to read at or above grade level by the end of third grade, 20 each local education agency shall offer a comprehensive core 21 reading program to all students based on the science of 22 reading which develops foundational reading skills.
+In 23 addition, no school district may use any curriculum for public 24 K-3 students that does not have instructional time included.
+25 "(b) Based on the results of the reading assessment 26 in Section 16-6G-3, each K-3 student who exhibits a reading 27 deficiency, or the characteristics of dyslexia, shall be

-2 in Section 16-6G-3, each K-3 student who exhibits a reading deficiency, or the characteristics of dyslexia, shall be 3 provided an appropriate reading intervention program to 4 5 address his or her specific deficiencies.
-Additionally, 6 students shall be evaluated after every grading period and, if 7 a student is determined to have a reading deficiency, the school shall provide the student with additional tutorial 8 9 support.
-The State Superintendent of Education shall provide a 10 list of vetted and approved comprehensive reading and intervention programs with the advice of the task force 11 established under subsection (a) of Section 16-6G-3.
-The 12 13 intervention program shall be provided in addition to the 14 comprehensive core reading instruction that is provided to all 15 students in the general education classroom.
-Dyslexia specific intervention, as defined by rule of the State Board of 16 17 Education, shall be provided to students who have the 18 characteristics of dyslexia and all struggling readers.
-The reading intervention program shall do all of the following: 19 20 "(1) Provide explicit, direct instruction that is
+1 provided an appropriate reading intervention program to 2 address his or her specific deficiencies.
+Additionally, students shall be evaluated after every grading period and, if 3 a student is determined to have a reading deficiency, the 4 5 school shall provide the student with additional tutorial 6 support.
+The State Superintendent of Education shall provide a 7 list of vetted and approved comprehensive reading and intervention programs with the advice of the task force 8 established under subsection (a) of Section 16-6G-3.
+The 9 10 intervention program shall be provided in addition to the comprehensive core reading instruction that is provided to all 11 students in the general education classroom.
+Dyslexia specific 12 13 intervention, as defined by rule of the State Board of Education, shall be provided to students who have the 14 15 characteristics of dyslexia and all struggling readers.
+The reading intervention program shall do all of the following: 16 letter sound fluency, nonsense word reading, sight words, oral reading accuracy, vocabulary, or comprehension at any time during the school year shall be notified in writing no later than 15 school days after the identification.
+The written notification shall include all of the following: